I was ready to give up. My head hurts so bad. I started counting the cost. Not just the cost, but the worth.

 So, if God really wants the books He has called me to write to be written, it will be in His strength, not mine, because my strength is gone.
 I am at the end of me.
 I have been for weeks.
 I am spent.

 I have good days and bad days, but every day I can count on Jesus to be with me.
 Whether I am sitting at my computer writing in sunglasses or lying in bed crying in pain.
 I know I am loved by God and there is a purpose to this pain.
 I know He has called me to keep pressing on, even when it would be easier to just call it quits.

 I may not have all the answers.
 I may never get relief.
 But I can always trust in Jesus, who died on the cross for me.

 How Do You Cope When You Are Feeling Down?

+Life is hard.
 Everyone gets overwhelmed sometimes.
 So what helps you when you are feeling down?
 Is there a Bible verse you turn to?
 Praise and worship music that helps?
 Do you talk to a friend?
-Or do you count your cost and remember your calling like I did?
+Or do you count your cost and remember your calling as I did?

 We would love to hear from you in the comments below.How do you cope when you're feeling down?
 Click To Tweet